Oxygen mask: History

 An early 1919 high-altitude oxygen system used a vacuum flask of liquid oxygen to supply two people for one hour at 15000 ft.
 The liquid passed through several warming stages before use, as expansion when it evaporated, and absorbed latent heat of vaporization, would make the gasified oxygen so cold that it could cause instant frostbite of the lungs.

-The first successful creation for the oxygen mask was by Armenian born Dr. Arthur Bulbulian, in the field of facial prosthetics, in 1941.
+The first successful creation for the oxygen mask was by Armenian born Dr. Arthur Bulbulian, in the field of facial prosthetics, in 1941 during World War II.

 Many designs of aviator's oxygen masks contain a microphone to transmit speech to other crew members and to the aircraft's radio.
 Military aviators' oxygen masks have face pieces that partially cover the sides of the face and protect the face against flash burns, flying particles, and effects of a high speed air stream hitting the face during emergency evacuation from the aircraft by ejection seat or parachute.
 They are often part of a pressure suit or intended for use with a flight helmet.